paolaUWB/DR16Q/README.md

 -The file currently named "DRX_sorted_norm.csv" contains all the necessary information (data) to read [X being the current data release; i.e. 9].

--The "data_types" and "utility_functions" files must be in your directory for import
+-The "data_types," "draw_figures," "useful_wavelenght_flux_error_modules," and "utility_functions" files must be in your directory for import

 -At the top of the file there is a section containing ranges of wavelengths under the "DO NOT CHANGE" heading.
 These constant variables are defined by Astrophysicist.
 Any change of these constants SHOULD be discussed with the client.